Scalingo/matomo/README.md

 [![Deploy to Scalingo](https://cdn.scalingo.com/deploy/button.svg)](https://my.scalingo.com/deploy?source=https://github.com/Scalingo/matomo)

-(Some ads blocker, like uBlock, may perturbate the process.
-If it cannot succeed at fist, try to desactivate the ads blocker temporary)
+Some ads blocker, like uBlock, may perturbate the process.
+If it cannot succeed at first, try to deactivate the ads blocker temporary.

 ### Configuration: